prince-makavana/interview-theory-new/General-Interview-Questions.md

 ANS.
 In Pass by Reference, Function is called by directly passing the reference/address of the variable as an argument.
 So changing the value inside the function also change the original value.
 In JavaScript array and Object follows pass by reference property.

 21. # What is Higher order function?
 ANS.
-We can pass function as a param in function and we can do optimaize our code.
+We can pass function as a param in function and we can do optimize our code.

 22. # What is clustering?
 - Clustering in Node. js involves creating multiple worker processes that share the incoming workload.
 Each worker process runs in its own event loop, utilizing the available CPU cores.
 The master process manages the worker processes, distributes incoming requests, and handles process failures